-Our Governance and Nominating Committee consists of Larry E. Allbaugh (Committee Chairperson), Shannon Deary-Bell, and David J. Lucchetti.
-Following the annual meeting, a person to be determined will replace on the committee David J. Lucchetti, who, as previously disclosed, is retiring and will not be seeking re-election to the board.
-The committee is responsible for, among other things: identifying and recommending individuals to our board of directors who are qualified to become directors; recommending candidates for election to our board of directors to fill vacancies; reviewing the number, type, functions, structure, and independence of committees; and recommending members of the board of directors for committees; developing, updating, as necessary, and recommending to the board of directors corporate governance principles and policies applicable to the Company, including social responsibility, environmental, and sustainability matters and risks associated therewith; tracking board skill sets; monitoring board meetings and board member involvement; managing board member continuing education; establishing, coordinating, and reviewing annual evaluations of our board of directors and committees; and reviewing succession planning for the board, Chief Executive Officer, and senior management.
+Our Governance and Nominating Committee consists of Larry E. Allbaugh (Committee Chairperson), Shannon Deary-Bell, and Robert T. Perry-Smith.
+Robert T. Perry-Smith replaced former committee member David J. Lucchetti following Mr. Lucchetti's retirement at the conclusion of the 2023 annual meeting of shareholders, as previously disclosed.
+The committee is responsible for, among other things: identifying and recommending individuals to our board of directors who are qualified to become directors; recommending candidates for election to our board of directors to fill vacancies; reviewing the number, type, functions, structure, and independence of committees; recommending members of the board of directors for committees; developing, updating, as necessary, and recommending to the board of directors corporate governance principles and policies applicable to the Company, including social responsibility, environmental, and sustainability matters and risks associated therewith; tracking board skill sets; monitoring board member involvement; managing board member continuing education; establishing, coordinating, and reviewing annual evaluations of our board of directors and committees; and reviewing succession planning for the board, Chief Executive Officer, and senior management.
 The Governance and Nominating Committee has the authority to retain independent counsel and other advisors to assist in carrying out its responsibilities.
-During 2022, the Governance and Nominating Committee held four regular quarterly meetings and one special meeting.
+During 2023, the Governance and Nominating Committee held four regular quarterly meetings and no special meetings.

-Our board of directors has determined that each of Larry E. Allbaugh, Shannon Deary-Bell, and David J. Lucchetti satisfies the requirements for independence under the rules of Nasdaq and the SEC.
+Our board of directors has determined that each of Larry E. Allbaugh, Shannon Deary-Bell, and Robert T. Perry-Smith satisfies the requirements for independence under the rules of Nasdaq and the SEC.